SQL Set operators are conceptually derived from the mathematical set principle. The three fundamental set operators are

 Rules for SET operators

 Set operators adhere to fundamental guidelines of operation.

-- If a SELECT statement consists of multiple set operator, set operators will likely be applied in the order specified.
+- If a SELECT statement consists of multiple set operators, set operators will likely be applied in the order specified.

 - By default, duplicate rows are eliminated from the results.

 - To allow duplicates, the ALL option should be specified with a set operator.

 - Arguments are evaluated from left to right.

 - INSERT with SELECT clause

 Set operators adhere to an order of precedence.
 The following precedence rules apply:

 - When multiple set operator is specified, each is applied in the order specified: